Hall County, Nebraska

 Hall County is a county in the U.S. state of Nebraska.
-As of the 2020 United States census, the population was 62,895, making it Nebraska's fourth-most populous county.
-Its county seat is Grand Island.
-The county was formed in 1858; it was named for Augustus Hall, an early judge of this territory.
+As of the 2020 census, the population was 62,895, and was estimated to be 63,633 in 2025, making it the fourth-most populous county in Nebraska.
+The county seat and the largest city is Grand Island.

-Hall County is part of the Grand Island, NE Metropolitan Statistical Area.
+Hall County is part of the Grand Island metropolitan area.

-In the Nebraska license plate system, Hall County is represented by the prefix 8.
-Hall County had the eighth-largest number of vehicles registered in the county when the license plate system was established in 1922.
+In the Nebraska license plate system, Hall County was represented by the prefix "8" (as it had the eighth-largest number of vehicles registered in the state when the license plate system was established in 1922).

+History

+Hall County was created on November 4, 1858; it was named for Augustus Hall, an early judge of this territory.

 Geography

+According to the United States Census Bureau, the county has a total area of 552.144 sqmi, of which 546.529 sqmi is land and 5.615 sqmi (1.02%) is water.
+It is the 70th-largest county in Nebraska by total area.

 The Platte River flows northeastward across the lower portion of Hall County; the South Loup River flows northeastward across the NW corner of the county; both flowing to their eventual drainage into the Missouri River.

-According to the US Census Bureau, the county has a total area of 552 sqmi, of which 546 sqmi is land and 5.9 sqmi (1.1%) is water.

 Hall County has the highest density of tornado activity in Nebraska, with 121 tornadoes per 1000 sqmi, about 4 times the state average.